mgarcia01752/BareMetalRouterOS/README.md

 # BareMetalRouterOS (BMROS)

 The Bare Metal Router OS (BMROS) is a pure Linux router designed for x86-64 architecture, offering a robust networking solution.
-Utilizing the power of the Yocto Project and the [RouterShell](https://github.com/mgarcia01752/RouterShell) command-line interface (CLI), BMR provides a customizable and efficient routing platform.
+Utilizing the power of the Yocto Project and the [RouterShell](https://github.com/mgarcia01752/RouterShell) command-line interface (CLI), BMROS provides a customizable and efficient routing platform.

 ## Supported Build OS